fheil/status-led-door-sign/README.md

 # status-led-door-sign
-A WS2812B LED-Stripe based door sign to show your office status.
+A WS2812B LED stripe based door sign to show your office status.

 In my office I have a glass pane with a frame next to the door.
 An LED strip panel is clamped under the frame to display the status outside (through the glass pane).